Modelling optics and laser interferometers

 Finesse

-A sophisticated simulation package for modelling optics and laser interferometers.
+This is our main tool, used in many projects world-wide.
+Finesse is a sophisticated simulation package for modelling optics and laser interferometers.
 Developed for the design of gravitational wave detectors, but easy to use for students with simpler lab-based setups.
+It includes advanced features such as higher-order modes, quantum noise and radiation pressure effects.
 Get the program, the source and plenty of documentation on our Finesse page!
-See also SimTools, a collection of Matlab utility functions and scripts to be used with Finesse or other numerical simulations.

 Processing Logo